 The 2015-2016 Fee Schedule will go into effect July 1, 2015.
 If you would like a copy of the 2015-2016 Fee Schedule, download it now.

-In 2015, annual membership fees per program are $367.00 per accredited level per year; this annual fee is to be paid regardless of the programs active or inactive status if the program wishes to continue their accreditation.
+Annual membership fees per program are assessed per accredited level per year; this annual fee is to be paid regardless of the programs active or inactive status if the program wishes to continue their accreditation.
 Annual Dues are due within 90 days of July 1 of each fiscal year.
-Additional Locations have annual fees of $321.00 per location and per level.
-Additionally, programs are required to send in student fees of $158.00 for each student participating in their program.
-Student fees should be sent in within 6 weeks of the start of the program.
-Checks for student fees should be attached to a completed student list when mailed to the MACTE office.
+Additional Locations have annual fees per location and per level.
+Additionally, programs are required to send in adult learner fees for each student participating in their program.
+Adult Learner fees should be sent in by the 15th of the second month of the cohort start date (ex: September registration fees would be due November 15).
+Checks for student fees should be attached to a completed Adult Learner Registration List when mailed to the MACTE office.

 Members receive invoices for their dues at the beginning of July.